bluerobotics/bluePLM/solidworks-addin/README.md

 ### Custom Properties

-When checking in, BluePDM automatically reads these SolidWorks custom properties and syncs them:
+When checking in, BluePLM automatically reads these SolidWorks custom properties and syncs them:

 - Part Number
 - Description